 Daniel Cross, MFA

 Daniel Cross is founder of EYESTEELFILM in Montreal, named by Real Screen Magazine as a top100 non-fiction production company in the world.
-He is an Associate Professorand previous Chair of the Mel Hoppenheim School of Cinema, Concordia University.
-Cross also serves on the University’s Board of Governors and the Provost’s Circle of Distinction.
+He is a Professor and previous Chair of the Mel Hoppenheim School of Cinema, Concordia University.
+Cross also served on the University’s Board of Governors and is a member of the Provost’s Circle of Distinction.
 He was recently appointed Research Chair in Interactive Documentary Filmmaking.

-As a producer Cross has co-produced two Genie award-winning films Up the Yangtze, which also won the Golden Horse and Last Train Home, which also won 2 Emmy’s in 2014.
-In 2015 Jingle Bell Rocks was nominated for 2 Canadian Screen Awards; Chameleon and Fortunate Son were both nominated for the International Feature Documentary prize at IDFA the world’s largest documentary festival in Amsterdam.
+As a Producer Cross has received several Genie and Canada Screen Awards including Up the Yangtze, which also won the Golden Horse (China's Oscar), Last Train Home, which also won 2 Emmy’s and I AM THE BLUES.
+Jingle Bell Rocks won Best of the Fest at Yorkton, Vanishing Spring Light, Last Train Home won at IDFA while Chameleon and Fortunate Son were nominated for IDFA's International Feature Documentary prize.
 Cross also co-produced the IDFA People’s Choice Award and Genie nominated film Rip: A Remix Manifesto.
-2013 saw Fruit Hunters premiere in Berlin, 2012 saw China Heavyweight premiere at Sundance and in 2011 Vanishing Spring Light won the IDFA First Appearances Award.Daniel received the Trailblazer award at MIPDOC in Cannes, and was the inaugural Mentor of the Year recipient from the Canadian Media Producers Association.
+Fruit Hunters premiered in Berlin and 7 films including China Heavyweight, premiered at Sundance.Daniel received the DOC Institute's Luminary Award, the Trailblazer award at MIPDOC in Cannes, the Don Haig Award and was the inaugural Mentor of the Year recipient from the Canadian Media Producers Association.
 He participates in the IDFA Academy and has served on the boards of Hot Docs, the Documentary Organization of Canada and The Concordia University Documentary Center.

 New media project Homeless Street Archive, Documentary in Canada: Emerging Technologies, Aesthetics, Discourses, Cultures (SSHRC Standard Research Grant, co-applicant with Thomas Waugh, Martin Allor and Liz Miller), Le projet de documentaire Nation Sans-Abris: vers l'appropriation d'un pouvoir de representation (FQRSC).